-What To Do If You Get Pulled Over
+What Should You Do If You Get Pulled Over?

 The red lights are flashing and the siren is blaring: You are getting pulled over.
 If you have been drinking, you may wonder what is expected of you.
 Are you required to take a Breathalyzer?
 Will you go to jail?
 Should you call a lawyer?

 Since 1993, Eric A. Sunness, Attorney At Law, LLC, has provided honest answers and reliable representation for drunk driving and other traffic violations cases.
 Offering a free initial consultation and a student discount, we charge a reasonable flat fee for DUI/DWAI offenses.
 Contact our Fort Collins firm by calling 970-493-3600 or 888-830-9445, or you may complete the online intake form.